magnus-ISU/GospelOfMagnus/gospel.md

-# The Gospel according to Mark and Matthew and Luke also
+# The Gospel according to Mark and Matthew and Luke and John all

 Matthew 26:1-4
 1 When Jesus had finished saying all these things, he said to his disciples,